 Consumers often use prepaid credit cards to build credit until they are eligible for a conventional credit card, and they want to know if they can use a prepaid card at car rental agencies.
 It all depends upon the policy of the particular rental agency and upon what kind of prepaid card is used.
 Some rental companies do not accept cards they know are prepaid.
 But with some prepaid cards the merchant cannot tell whether it is a prepaid or not because the card does not have a bank identification number (BIN).
 Each rental company has its own policy, and prepaid debit cards may or may not include a BIN.
 So if you plan to use a prepaid debit card to rent a car the best thing to do is to inquire in advance to find out if that is permitted by the rental agency.

-*Disclamer: See the online credit card application for details about terms and conditions.
-This site may be compensated by credit card issuers when a reader applies for a credit card through the links on this site.
+*GENERAL DISCLAIMER: See the online credit card application for details about terms and conditions.
 We make every effort to maintain accurate information.
 However, all credit card information is presented without warranty.
 To confirm terms and conditions, click on the "Apply Here" button and review info on the secure credit card terms page.